This post was updated 11/20/2019

-Baked Mac and Cheese – decadent, comforting, and creamy mac and cheese recipe perfect as one of your Thanksgiving side dishes or a regular Sunday dinner menu item.
+Southern Baked Mac and Cheese - decadent, comforting, and creamy mac and cheese recipe perfect as one of your holiday side dishes or a regular Sunday dinner menu item.

-My idea of classic Mac and cheese a good melt, strong cheddar taste, and a nice crust.
+My idea of classic southern style mac and cheese is a good melt, strong cheddar taste, and a nice crust.
 For me its just straight cheese, cream, pasta and simple spices.
 Only two cheeses, not 3, 4, 5, 6 types.
-I grew up on humble southern Mac and cheese that cost about $2 vs. $20.
+I grew up on humble southern mac and cheese that cost about $2 vs. $20.
 My cheeses of choice are a really good sharp cheddar and a parmesan.

-I generally keep it simple.
-First choice is a good American sharp cheddar.
-You can’t beat the melt and the flavor, both of which are essential to good mac and cheese.
+In my humble opinion, the best macaroni and cheese recipes are generally kept pretty simple.
+The first choice is a good American sharp cheddar cheese.
+You can't beat the melt and the flavor, both of which are essential to good mac and cheese.
 I tend to also lean towards one of the smoked versions.
-Two is my max number of cheese, and my second one is one of the creamier type cheeses.
-I’m partial to pecorino, but parmesan or gruyere are great choices as well.
+Two is my max number of cheeses, and my second one is one of the creamier type cheeses.
+I'm partial to pecorino, but parmesan or gruyere are great choices as well.

 Baked vs. stovetop